martijnvdb87/php-cli/README.md

 The `$output` object contains the following methods:

 #### Basic text
 Four basis text output methods.
-The only difference between them is how the handle new lines.
+The only difference between them is how they handle new lines.
 ```php
 $output->echo(string $value = '');
 $output->line(string $value = '');